ShivaliGoel/Quotes-500K/README.md

 Link to Download Dataset: https://goo.gl/R3Sa34

-Please cite our paper if you wish to use this dataset for your research work.
+<b>Please cite our paper if you wish to use this dataset for your research work.</b>

 Title: Proposing Contextually Relevant Quotes for Images